erik-brockbank/phystables/README.md

-Erik's version!
-This is anarchy!

-Methods
-We did some stuff

-Results

-p < .0001

-Nature please accept

 Update to the physicsTable package to be more in line with PEP, more flexible, more documented, etc. Not backwards compatible.